webstean/eire/migration/tenant-to-tenant.md

 > ℹ️ **Note**
 > The AutoComplete is set to false, so the migration continues indefinately (delta), until it is explciily authorised to be completed.

+At the appointed timem the migration is set to "complete" which deletes the mailbox from the source tenants and fully enables it in the destination.

 ```powershell
 Complete-MigrationBatch -Identity "Batch1"
 ```